Jg99/CharizardBot/README.md

 # CharizardBot4
-CharizardBot version 4.0 Discord bot.
+CharizardBot Discord bot.

-If you enjoy my work and wish to donate, my Patreon is https://patreon.com/jamesgryffindor99
+Stable version: 4.6.4, bug fixes/dependency updates only until 5.0 is complete 5.0 version in development, may take some time as this is a side project.
+5.0 will mostly be the migration to slash commands for the majority of commands, besides moderation and the help command will probably be under both.

-This bot is a java-based Discord bot that has a few features.
+If you enjoy my work and wish to donate, my Discord's patreon is https://patreon.com/gammastradingpost This bot is a java-based Discord bot that has a few features.
 Yes, it is now open source!
 Do whatever the heck you want with the code, but please contribute and keep any changes open source.
 It uses the JDA Discord wrapper.
 Version 3 and below used Javacord, and is not open source.
 ```